High performance, runtime registry

 Schema Registry

-• Decoupling of schemas from producers and consumers
+• Decoupling schemas from producers and consumers

 • Potential to upgrade producers without upgrading consumers